avi-3012/olx_clone_backend/README.md

 - POST /api/users/register

     To register user.
 Takes two variables from req body as email and password.
-Then, it create entry into user-data.
+Then, it creates entry into user-data.

 - POST /api/users/login